 (1a) `Act' means Chapter 926 of the 1947 Session Laws, as amended.

-`Actuarial Equivalent' means a benefit payable by the System that is determined by the Actuary to be equal to the basic benefit provided by the System based on the interest rate and the mortality and other tables and assumptions adopted for such purposes by the Board of Trustees.
+`Actuarial Equivalent' means a benefit payable by the System that is determined by the Actuary to be equal to the Basic Benefit provided by the System based on the interest rate and the mortality and other tables and assumptions adopted for such purposes by the Board of Trustees.
 In no event shall any Actuarial Equivalent be less than the corresponding Actuarial Equivalent as of June 30,1987, based on the Accrued Benefit and the assumptions in effect on that date.

 `Actuarial Valuation' or `Valuation' means a determination of the normal costs, actuarial accrued liability, actuarial value of assets and related actuarial present values of the System performed by an Actuary which are based on the characteristics of the System.
 Such characteristics include, but are not limited to, age, service, salaries, and rate of turnover by death, disability, termination or retirement.